Ironwood Ridge beach volleyball smashes its way into history books against Deer Valley

-History was made on Wednesday afternoon on a strip of sand pits tucked between the asphalt student parking lot and lush green practice fields of Ironwood Ridge High school.
+History was made last Tuesday afternoon on a strip of sand pits tucked between the asphalt student parking lot and lush green practice fields of Ironwood Ridge High school.

-The feat accomplished by two dozen Nighthawks on Wednesday serves as a proper conclusion of a three-year rags to riches story.
+The feat accomplished by two dozen Nighthawks serves as a proper conclusion of a three-year rags to riches story.

-The Nighthawks, who were forced to practice in a dirt and rock-filled volleyball pit at Crossroads at Silverbell District Park for two years, christened a facility of their own this spring—launching a season to remember for Coach Bill Lang and his players.
+Those young athletes, who endured practicing in a dirt and rock-filled volleyball pit at Crossroads at Silverbell District Park for two years, christened a facility of their own this spring—launching a season to remember for Coach Bill Lang and his players.

 The victory, the first playoff win in the program’s three-year existence, was a dream come true for Lang.